-Except as provided in subsection B below, standards of this section apply to all development applications that relate to the establishment, expansion, or intensification of a commercial use on land that:
+Except as provided in subsection B below, standards of this section apply to all development orders and planned development rezonings that relate to the establishment, expansion, or intensification of a commercial use on land that:

 - 1. Contains residential uses; - 2.
 Is located within 300 feet of land containing residential uses; or - 3.
 Is located within 300 feet of land within the RSF, RM-2, MH, or RV zoning districts, or land zoned to a planned development district that includes or permits residential uses.